taivlam/cps218/assignment-ch-1.md

     * IIRC the Linux kernel is primarily based on the GPLv2 license.

 ## Question 6
 > What are some good reasons for using Linux in a corporate environment?
-(Choose all that apply.)<br>
+(Choose all that apply.)
+>
 > a.
 Linux software is unlikely to be abandoned by its developers.<br>
 > b.
 Linux is secure and has a lower total cost of ownership than other operating systems.<br>
 > c.
 Linux is widely available for many hardware platforms and supports many programming languages.<br>